jpilevic/CloudPay-API/README.md

-# Zingle REST API
+# CloudPay API

 ## Overview

-Zingle is a multi-channel communications platform that allows the sending, receiving and automating of conversations between a Business and a Customer.
-Zingle is typically interacted with by Businesses via a web browser to manage these conversations with their customers.
-The Zingle API provides functionality to developers to act on behalf of either the Business or the Customer.
-The Zingle iOS SDK provides mobile application developers an easy-to-use layer on top of the Zingle API.
+CloudPay is a single-channel payment platforms that allows the transfer of money transactions between a Business and Customer platform.

-## Tutorial
+## Postman Collection
-We provide a [Postman](https://www.getpostman.com/) collection with a set of requests that introduce the basic concepts of the API.
-You will need an existing Zingle account with API access to run this tutorial.
+We provide a [Postman](https://www.getpostman.com/) collection with a set of requests that introduce the basic concepts of the CloudPay API.
 The Postman collection and more information are available [here](https://github.com/Zingle/rest-api/tree/master/.postman_tutorial).

 ### Support
-For API support, please email api.support@zingle.me.
+For API support, please email jpilevic@gmail.com

 ## Authentication
 Access to the API is granted by providing your username and password using HTTP basic authentication.
 The username and password used, is the same username and password you use to access the Zingle web interface.

 ```no-highlight
 GET https://api.zingle.me/v1/